square/bazel_maven_repository/README.md

 For any other types, please file a feature request, or supply a pull request.
 So long as there exists a proper bazel import or library rule to bring the artifact's file into bazel's dependency graph, it should be possible to support it.

+> Note: Failing to specify whether an artifact is an `aar` is a common cause of seeing `404` errors

 ## Inter-artifact dependencies